 This is an excellent time to stargaze.
-On October 16, 2020, we have the year’s closest and largest new moon.
+October 6, 2021 brings the new Moon.
 For five days prior and five days after the new Moon, the skies are nice and dark so we can better see the stars above.
 See your Moon Phase Calendar.

 Quick Takes: My 5-Minute Tour to the Stars

-- Look low in that direction.
-A bright orange star hovers near the horizon.
+- Can you also see the bright orange star Antares which appears to the upper right?
 This is the famous Arcturus, the second-brightest star we can ever see from the US and Canada.
 The light from Arcturus was deliberately focused through a telescope onto a photocell to open the Chicago World’s Fair of 1933.
 They chose this star because it was believed to be 40 light years away, so the light arriving to open the fair had left Arcturus just as the previous world’s fair was closing.
 We don’t do poetic things like that anymore!
 Anyway, within a few years we found Arcturus is actually only 36 lightyears away.
 Maybe this kind of information is too arcane for our short astronomy session, so let’s move on.